What are law reports?

 To locate newspaper reports of trials and cases, you can search Trove for historic Australian newspapers up to approximately 1954.
 You can also go to our eResources portal, select "browse eResources" and filter to Newspapers & Media under "category" to find a list of online full-text newspaper databases.

-To find printed unreported judgments held by the National Library, search the catalogue under the name of the court, tribunal or commission as an Organisation, or "browse subjects" such as:
+To find printed unreported judgments held by the National Library, search the catalogue under the name of the court, tribunal or commission as an Organisation, or browse subject headings such as:

 Some unreported judgments are published electronically, in both subscription databases and freely on the internet.
 If the case was heard recently in a higher court, then the judge's decision may be published online.